Geraniol

 Geraniol is a monoterpenoid and an alcohol.
-It is the primary component of citronella oil and is a primary component of rose oil, palmarosa oil.
+It is the primary component of citronella oil and is a primary component of rose oil and palmarosa oil.
 It is a colorless oil, although commercial samples can appear yellow.
 It has low solubility in water, but it is soluble in common organic solvents.
-The functional group derived from geraniol (in essence, geraniol lacking the terminal −OH) is called geranyl.

 Uses and occurrence

+Geraniol is used in medicine, perfumery, and food industry.

-In addition to rose oil, palmarosa oil, and citronella oil, it also occurs in small quantities in geranium, lemon, and many other essential oils.
-With a rose-like scent, it is commonly used in perfumes.
-It is used in flavors such as peach, raspberry, grapefruit, red apple, plum, lime, orange, lemon, watermelon, pineapple, and blueberry.
+In addition to being found in rose oil, palmarosa oil, and citronella oil, it also occurs in small quantities in geranium, lemon, and many other essential oils.
+With a rose-like scent, it is commonly used in perfumes and in scents such as peach, raspberry, grapefruit, red apple, plum, lime, orange, lemon, watermelon, pineapple, and blueberry.

 Geraniol is produced by the scent glands of honeybees to mark nectar-bearing flowers and locate the entrances to their hives.
 It is also commonly used as an insect repellent, especially for mosquitoes.

 The scent of geraniol is reminiscent of, but chemically unrelated to, 2-ethoxy-3,5-hexadiene, also known as geranium taint, a wine fault resulting from fermentation of sorbic acid by lactic acid bacteria.

-Geraniol pyrophosphat is important in biosynthesis of other terpenes such as myrcene and ocimene.

 Reactions

+Geranyl pyrophosphate is an intermediate in the biosynthesis of other terpenes such as myrcene and ocimene.
+It also participates in the biosynthesis of many cannabinoids in the form of CBGA.

-In acidic solutions, geraniol is converted to the cyclic terpene α-terpineol.
-The alcohol group undergoes expected reactions.
-It can be converted to the tosylate, which is a precursor to the chloride.
+Geraniol undergoes a variety of reactions to give useful derivatives. it can be converted to the tosylate, which is a precursor to the chloride.
 Geranyl chloride also arises by the Appel reaction by treating geraniol with triphenylphosphine and carbon tetrachloride.
-It can be hydrogenated.
 It can be oxidized to the aldehyde geranial.
+Hydrogenation of the two C=C bonds over a nickel catalyst gives tetrahydrogeraniol.
+In acidic solutions, geraniol is converted to the cyclic terpene α-terpineol.